 As you’ve probably ascertained, the sweeter the fruit is, the less sugary the sugar syrup needs to be, and vice versa.

-Once all the sugar has dissolved and the syrup has thickened a bit, bring the syrup to the boil.
+Once all the sugar has dissolved, and the syrup has thickened a bit, bring the syrup to a boil.